• Skip to main content

 Serve immediately once cooked.

-Browse more old-fashioned breakfast recipes here.
+Browse more old-fashioned breakfast recipes here or jump straight to one of these favourites:

 toad in a hole (egg cooked in hole in bread) on a plate.